January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 - A light display in the Botanical Garden in the center of Warsaw: “Magical Botanical”.

-- Holiday illuminations, a Christmas tree on Castle Square (Plac Zamkowy), lights on Warsaw’s streets in the city center.
+- Holiday illuminations, a Christmas tree on Castle Square (Plac Zamkowy), and lights on Warsaw’s streets in the city center.

 - Winter illuminations in Łazienki Royal Garden.